 Boundary Disputes – Expert Witness Testimony

-Our company is called from time to time to provide expert witness testimony in court cases involving a dispute over boundary lines.
+From time to time, our company is called to provide expert witness testimony in court cases involving a dispute over boundary lines.
 If we survey the subject property and come to a different conclusion than another surveyor as to the location of a specific boundary, then we are prepared to testify.

 Topographic surveys involve the determination of the shape and location of the ground and the location of both natural and artificial features on the ground.
 These surveys are often used for purposes of developing a piece of property to aid in determination of surface drainage of water on the property, location of large natural features, footprints of existing buildings, etc., so that design of proposed development will be facilitated in every degree.